tknyim/User-Search/README.md

 ## GitHub GraphQL OAuth

 To reach the endpoint for the api, you have to authorize your personal access token.
 Follow this [link](https://docs.github.com/en/graphql/guides/forming-calls-with-graphql) to generate and setup your own personal access token with the correct permissions.
-Edit the current token on *PaginationComp.js* (line 28) after "bearer" with your new token.
+Once you start the server, you'll see where to insert your personal access token.
+Afterwardsm you'll be able to search for users!